 During my more than 20 years in financial services, I’ve found there are a lot of industry terms and concepts that can seem confusing to outsiders.
-In many cases, they’re really not, and that’s why I work with clients to break down complex financial topics into easy-to-understand concepts.
-I want to make sure every client understands the tailored financial plan being laid out for them.
+In many cases, they’re really not, and that’s why I work with those we serve to break down complex financial topics into easy-to-understand concepts.
+I want to make sure they understand the tailored financial plan being laid out for them.

 Today, I lead the planning and asset management services at Mitlin, in addition to focusing on business development.
 I’m also committed to offering educational workshops where I share my knowledge and insights on a diverse set of financial topics.
 I am a frequent speaker at industry conferences and regularly film the firm’s “Mitlin Minute” videos that provide important information on relevant financial topics.
 I also host the Mitlin Money Mindset™ podcast.

 I earned a bachelor’s degree in mathematics from Binghamton University before entering the financial services industry in 1996.
-Helping my clients pursue – and even set higher-reaching – financial goals continuously inspires and energizes me.
+Helping the families we serve pursue – and even set higher-reaching – financial goals continuously inspires and energizes me.

-Today, I’m proud to serve the second and third generations of my clients.
+Today, I am proud to serve the second and third generation families.
 I’ve seen firsthand how strong financial habits, instilled in parents, children and grandchildren, can impact a family’s wealth and wealth stewardship for generations.

 Outside the office, one of my greatest passions is raising awareness for mental health.
 I spent more than 12 years on the National Board of the American Foundation for Suicide Prevention, and sit on its financial and investment committees.
-With my wife, Denise, we’ve raised more than $1.5 million for the organization through the Keith Milano Memorial Fund.
+With my wife, Denise, we have raised more than $1.7 million for the organization through the Keith Milano Memorial Fund.
 The fund was created at AFSP in memory of my brother-in-law.

 I value my family tremendously, and my desire to do right by my wife and sons drives who I am in and out of the office.
 You’ll likely find my family and me at any number of ice hockey events on a given weekend.

-Investopedia 100 Top Financial Advisors of 2021: Awarded to Larry Sprung.
+Investopedia 100 Top Financial Advisors (2021 & 2022): Awarded to Larry Sprung.
 Advisors who wished to be ranked self-submitted or peer-submitted answers to questions compiled by Investopedia.
 Rankings were determined based on number of followers and engagement on social media, primary contribution to professional industry websites and their focus on financial literacy.
 An advisor’s ranking on this list does not ensure that a client or prospective client will experience a higher level of performance or results, nor a guarantee of future investment success.

 Best piece of financial advice received: